Mount Gorongosa

 Mount Gorongosa is an inselberg in Sofala Province of central Mozambique.
 Its highest peak, Gogogo, reaches an elevation of 1,863 meters (6,112 feet).
-It was created by Karoo Volcanism.
+It was created in the early Jurassic by the Karoo volcanism.

 The upper zone of the mountain (above 700 meters) was made part of Gorongosa National Park by the Mozambican government in 2010.
 The main part of the park lies at a lower elevation to the east of the mountain.

 Geography and geology

 Mount Gorongosa rises as an isolated massif from the surrounding lowlands.
 Mount Gorongosa is at the tip of a large, oval-shaped ring complex, some 30 km by 25 km.
 There are three main peaks, one in the north, one in the south, and Gogogo, the highest, in the southwest.
 Between them is a plateau that contains three valleys.
 The mountain is composed of granites of Late Jurassic age, ringed by gabbros on the western and southern slopes.